FPV F6

-The Ford Performance Vehicles F6 (FPV F6) is an full-size sedan and coupé utility by produced Ford Performance Vehicles from 2004 until 2014.
+The FPV F6 is a full-size sedan and coupé utility by produced Ford Performance Vehicles from 2004 until 2014.

 Models

 The FPV F6 was introduced in 2004, based on the Ford Falcon BA MkII sedan and utility.
 In the BA and BF series the F6 sedan and utility were called the Typhoon and Tornado respectively.
 The Typhoon and Tornado names were dropped with the FG series.

 FPV also developed the Force 6 as a luxury orientated version of the F6, and a Territory-based F6-X.